pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_heterogeneous_stypes.rst

     4         67      Type 2 2023-01-05                                      [Category A]  [0.46924917399024213, 0.8411401297855995, 0.90...

-Now let's load the :class:`pandas.DataFrame` into :class:`torch_frame.data.Dataset` class so that we have :class:`~torch_frame.data.tensor_frame.TensorFrame` representation of the :class:`pandas.DataFrame`.
+Now let's load the :class:`pandas.DataFrame` into :class:`torch_frame.data.Dataset` class so that we can generate a :class:`~torch_frame.data.tensor_frame.TensorFrame` representation from it.

 .. code-block:: python